huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_peering_connection.md

 * `id` - (Optional, String) The ID of the specific VPC Peering Connection to retrieve.

+* `name` - (Optional, String) The name of the specific VPC Peering Connection to retrieve.

 * `status` - (Optional, String) The status of the specific VPC Peering Connection to retrieve.

 * `vpc_id` - (Optional, String) The ID of the requester VPC of the specific VPC Peering Connection to retrieve.